SidneyFC17/fieloelr/doc/UC-ELR-0001-Create Course.md

    7. The system displays the course detail page
    8. End of flow

-##### 6. Edit an active course with no related course statuses (step 9 of basic flow)
+##### 7. Edit an active course (step 9 of basic flow)
    1. The administrator presses the Edit button
    2. The administrator makes the desired changes (except change the status)
    3. The administrator presses the Save button
    4. The system verifies that the status of the course is “Active”
-   5. The system verifies that the course has no related course status
+   5. The system does not update the course
-   6. The system verifies that all other validations succeed
-   7. The system updates the course
-   8. The system displays the course detail page
+   6. The system displays an error message
-   9. End of flow
+   7. End of flow

-##### 7. Edit the name of an active course with related course statuses (step 9 of basic flow)
+ ##### 8. Inactivate an active course (step 9 of basic flow)
    1. The administrator presses the Edit button
-   2. The administrator changes the “Course Name”
+   2. The administrator sets the status of the course to “Inactive”
    3. The administrator presses the Save button
-   4. The system verifies that the status of the course is “Active”
-   5. The system verifies that the course has related course status
-   6. The system updates the course
-   7. The system displays the course detail page
-   8. End of flow

-##### 8. Edit the description of an active course with related course statuses (step 9 of basic flow)
-   1. The administrator presses the Edit button
-   2. The administrator changes the course “Description”
-   3. The administrator presses the Save button
-   4. The system verifies that the status of the course is “Active”
+   4. The system saves the course
-   5. The system verifies that the course has related course status
-   6. The system updates the course
-   7. The system displays the course detail page
+   5. The system displays the course detail page
-   8. End of flow

-##### 9. Edit the subscription mode of an active course with related course statuses (step 9 of basic flow)
-   1. The administrator presses the Edit button
-   2. The administrator changes the “Subscription Mode”
-   3. The administrator presses the Save button
-   4. The system verifies that the status of the course is “Active”
-   5. The system verifies that the course has related course status
-   6. The system does not update the module
-   7. The system displays an error message
-   8. End of flow

-##### 10. Edit the program of an active course with related course statuses (step 9 of basic flow)
-   1. The administrator presses the Edit button
-   2. The administrator changes the “Program”
-   3. The administrator presses the Save button
-   4. The system verifies that the status of the course is “Active”
-   5. The system verifies that the course has related course status
-   6. The system does not update the module
-   7. The system displays an error message
-   8. End of flow

-##### 11. Edit the segment of an active course with related course statuses (step 9 of basic flow)
-   1. The administrator presses the Edit button
-   2. The administrator changes the “Segment”
-   3. The administrator presses the Save button
-   4. The system verifies that the status of the course is “Active”
-   5. The system verifies that the course has related course status
-   6. The system does not update the module
-   7. The system displays an error message
-   8. End of flow

-##### 12. Edit the start date of an active course with related course statuses (step 9 of basic flow)
-   1. The administrator presses the Edit button
-   2. The administrator changes the “Start Date”
-   3. The administrator presses the Save button
-   4. The system verifies that the status of the course is “Active”
-   5. The system verifies that the course has related course status
-   6. The system does not update the module
-   7. The system displays an error message
-   8. End of flow

-##### 13. Edit  the end date of an active course with related course statuses (step 9 of basic flow)
-   1. The administrator presses the Edit button
-   2. The administrator changes the “End Date”
-   3. The administrator presses the Save button
-   4. The system verifies that the status of the course is “Active”
-   5. The system verifies that the course has related course status
-   6. The system does not update the module
-   7. The system displays an error message
-   8. End of flow
+   6. End of flow

-##### 14. Delete an active course with no related course statuses (step 9 of basic flow)
+##### 9. Delete an active course with no related course statuses (step 9 of basic flow)
    1. The administrator presses the Delete button
    2. The system verifies that the course has no related course status
    3. The system deletes the course